metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 unrelated to functions it should be a separate test.

-All tests reside in `Test` directory which contains subdirectories for each module, take a look there for examples.
+All tests reside in `Test` directory which contains subdirectories for each module, take a look there for examples.\
+Few pester tests are located in some module directories.

+Pester is preferred method to write tests, however those non pester tests are not just custom tests, but they are also used by debugger configuration to debug code for which pester isn't a solution.\
-Pester is preferred method to write tests, however some test cases need other ways around, or more customized setup, for example sometimes you want to see the representation of errors.
+Also some test cases need other ways around, or more customized setup, for example sometimes you want to see the representation of errors or the actual output for which pester also isn't a solution.

 There is a module called `Ruleset.Test`, which is customized for this repository, the reason why pester isn't used as much is that I just didn't have enough time and will to learn it.